One of the things that most IT leaders agree on, is the slow adoption of the public cloud. Our own survey also confirms that.

 I want to administer my servers!

-Developers usually support a full cloud infrastructure, as they are used to it already; the same with the business, buying SaaS solutions behind the back of IT management.
+Developers usually support a full hybrid cloud infrastructure, as they are used to it already; the same with the business, buying SaaS solutions behind the back of IT management.
 The most problematic group is the operations and administration teams that are unwilling to let go of their skill sets and limit their control and their role.
-They will always find new reasons why it’s not a good idea to move fully to the cloud.
+They will always find new reasons why it’s not a good idea to move fully to the private cloud or public cloud or hybrid cloud environment.

-The cloud is also perceived as expensive because of the fact of how easy it is to spin a new service accidentally or scale up the infrastructure temporarily and . . . . then forgetting about.
+The cloud environment is also perceived as expensive because of the fact of how easy it is to spin a new cloud service accidentally or scale up the infrastructure temporarily and . . . . then forgetting about.
 It has happened at least once to every organization.
-It does not mean that the cloud is expensive, it means it requires better cost management and skills in this area.
+It does not mean that the cloud environment is expensive, it means it requires better cost management and skills within the cloud solutions area.
 But when a company has to pay invoices higher than expected, bad feelings can remain for a long time.

 It’s also a choice between operating expense and capital expenditure, so another dependency on the general financial policy of the organization exists.